 Lawyers for Lawyers partnered in the 'Supporting Change Agents' project conducted by the Dutch development organization Cordaid and another organization working on digital security and data collection.
 As part of this project, we provided both offline and online training to lawyers from Eastern Africa.
 In addition, we launched a 'twinning project', connecting Dutch lawyers to colleague lawyers from Eastern Africa for moral and practical support.
 Due to the Covid-19 pandemic, the twinning project had to be conducted fully online.
 This proved to be very challenging for two main reasons.
 First, the internet connection of lawyers in Eastern Africa was often not sufficient to have video calls with lawyers in the Netherlands.
-Secondly, the 'distance' between the Dutch lawyers and the lawyers from Eastern Africa made it difficult for the lawyers to have meaningful exchange, contributing to moral and practical support.
+Secondly, the 'distance' between the Dutch lawyers and the lawyers from Eastern Africa support.
 We will therefore not continue using the current twinning project format.
 However, connecting lawyers from different Eastern African countries proved to be valuable.
 We'll keep these lessons in mind when further exploring twinning opportunities in the coming period.